 - Financial and Revenue Management for Hospitality and Tourism

 Furthering Your Career in Management

 Careers in management offer a variety of opportunities and the potential for challenging and interesting work.
 With an attractive salary and the chance to put your communication and management skills to use, one of the top management degrees could be a rewarding endeavor.
-If enhancing your communication and management expertise sounds appealing, explore USC’s online MCM program.
+If enhancing your communication and management expertise sounds appealing, explore USC’s online masters in Communication Management.
 With focus areas in marketing communication, strategic and organizational communication, and market research and analytics, the program could set you on the path to achieving your career ambitions.
 Take the first step on that path today.